oleander/imdb_lists/README.markdown

 # Imdb Vote History

-Get access to all movies on your imdb vote history page.
+Access all movies on any public Imdb vote history page.

-[Here](http://www.imdb.com/mymovies/list?l=19736607) is an example of a imdb vote history, not mine tho.
+[Here](http://www.imdb.com/mymovies/list?l=19736607) is an example of a list, not mine tho.

 ## How to use